voucherifyio/voucherify-openapi/docs/guides/landing_pages/Types-of-Landing-Pages.md

 ### 7. Sign up with a referral code

-Go to the Landing Pages section in your dashboard and click the Plus.
+Go to the Landing Pages section in your dashboard and click the Plus button.

-Select a landing page goal (Successful Referral) and then, click Create.
+Select a landing page goal (Successful Referral) and then click Create.

 #### Step 1: Landing page settings

 In the Creator, start from landing page settings:

 - Name of your landing page.